AlibabaCloudDocs/ecs/intl.en-US/Snapshots/Use instance snapshots/Enable the application-consistent snapshot feature.md

     -   If you select **Enable Application-consistent Snapshot** and **Whether Writer is included by default**, an application-consistent snapshot is created.
     -   If you select only **Enable Application-consistent Snapshot**, a file-system consistent snapshot is created.
-    **Note:** If the Cloud Assistant client is not installed on your instance, the client is automatically installed when the instance snapshot is created after you select **Enable Application-consistent Snapshot**.
+    **Note:** If the required Cloud Assistant plug-in is not installed on your instance, the plug-in is automatically installed on the instance after you select **Enable Application-consistent Snapshot**.

 5. Click **OK**.